analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 Refer to the readme found in each repository for details on how to configure your Linux host.

-Additional repositories of intrest include documentation and early-release versions of the Maxim SDK:
+Additional repositories of interest include documentation and early-release versions of the Maxim SDK:

 https://github.com/MaximIntegratedAI/MaximAI_Documentation